Categories

 1. Gardening Tools, Gear, and Structures

 The foundation of any homestead is a productive and edible food forest.
 Invest in quality gardening tools like shovels, hoes, rakes, and pruners.
-Consider structures such as raised garden beds, trellises, and greenhouses to maximize your growing potential, even when you’re small scale homesteading.
+Consider gardening structures such as raised garden beds, trellises, and greenhouses to maximize your growing potential, even when you’re small scale homesteading.
+Don’t forget about essential gardening gear as well!

 Related Article: Raised Beds vs In-Ground Gardening: The Pros and Cons of Each Gardening Method